kaavyas99/MSC_foldedH/README.md

-# Surface code cultivation with a fold
+# Fold-transversal surface code cultivation

 (Or, as we wanted to name our work: *Growtation and Foldosynthesis*)

-See our upcoming arxiv manuscript for details.
+See our [arxiv manuscript](https://arxiv.org/abs/2509.05212) for details.

 `` src `` has code to generate some sample fault-distance 3 $|Y\rangle$-state cultivation circuits.
 Only stabilizer-based escape is supported for now.
 Some utility functions in this folder are lifted from the original magic state cultivation [Zenodo repository](https://zenodo.org/records/13777072).